obertscheiderfhwn/LCMsim/README.md

 ## Run simulation

-RTMsim is executed with a well-defined list of parameters specified in an input text file, in the GUI or in the function call `rtmsim.rtmsim_rev1` in the terminal.
+LCMsim is executed with a well-defined list of parameters specified in an input text file or in the GUI.
 The following figure shows the GUI with explanation of the parameters.
 The mesh file and all parameters must be specified in SI units.

 <img src="figures/lcmsim_help.png">